 - Select Target Bar chart and go to Design > Change Chart Type > Select Line Chart.

 - Finally, our chart will look as shown below.

 Interpretation of the Chart:

-- The blue line indicates the target level for each city and Green bars indicate the actual sales values.
+- The blue line indicates the target level for each city, and the green bars indicate the actual sales values.

-- Pune is the city where no of the year it has achieved the target.
+- Pune is the city where it has achieved its target for the year.

-- Kudos!
-To Delhi for achieving the target 3 years out of 4 years.
+- Delhi has achieved the target 3 years out of 4 years.

 Example #3 Region-wise Quarterly Performance of Employees

-Note: Let’s do it on your own and chart should like the below one.
+Note: Let us do it independently, and the chart should look like the one below.

-- Create the data in the below format.
+- Initially, we must create the data in the below format.